Sarcodon imbricatus: Uses

-Edibility
+Culinary

+Some sources (in the United States) report that the fungus is edible but of poor quality; some others consider it edible and delicious.
+It may cause gastrointestinal upset.
+The mushrooms can be bitter, especially older specimens.
+This can be mitigated by submerging them in boiling water.
+Some suspect that bitter specimens may actually be related species.

-The fungus can be bitter, although this is less apparent in younger specimens.
-Submerging the mushrooms in boiling water will remove this.
-It can be pickled or dried and used as flavouring.
-In Bulgaria it is collected, dried and finely ground to be used as an aromatic mushroom flour.
-It is reported as edible but of poor quality in the United States by some sources but as deliciously edible by others.
-It may cause gastrointestinal upsets.
+The mushroom can be pickled or dried and used as flavouring.
+In Bulgaria, it is collected, dried and finely ground to be used as an aromatic mushroom flour.

 In Korea, mushroom tea is made from it.

-Distinctive spicy aroma of fried younger specimens has made it an expensive delicacy on Japanese food market.
+The distinctive spicy aroma of fried younger specimens has made it an expensive delicacy in Japan.